h31d1/ML_project_P09_Smart_solar_power/README.md

 - After reading materials, please experiment with the code in github: **ARIMA.ipynb**
 - If we are ready with predicting, lets do somekind of pipeline or procedure..
 - Meeting with project owner!!!
 Siim will write an e-mail.

+VISION OF PRODUCT
+- The goal is to predict solar radiation for next x hours/minutes.
+- Data is collected continuously for 5 minutes intervals from solar panels.
+- Data is given as timeseries of radiation.
+- Predictions are made on the freshest data in 5 minutes intervals.
+- Predictions are made for the next 2 hours in 5 minutes intervals.
+- For predictions there is used ARIMA model:
+  - the prediction window is x minutes,
+  - the lag is y minutes
+- Predicted radiation is compared with the relevant price of electricity for the same time interval.